khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_6.md

 In this narration, Ibn Jurayj has clarified that he took the narration from ʿAtā face-to-face, so we are assured of the absence of _tadlīs_, and the narration of Ibn al-Zubayr is established firmly.
 Similarly is proven from Abū Hurayrah; Abū Rāfī said:

 ## “Abū Hurayrah used to call to prayer for Marwān ibn al-Ḥakam, stipulating that the latter would not get to ‘Nor of those who go astray’ unless he knew that Abū Hurayrah had entered the row.
 So when Marwān said ‘Nor of those who go astray,’ Abū Hurayrah would say _āmīn_, prolonging it.
-He also said, ‘When the _āmīn_ of those on the earth coincides with the _āmīn_ of those in the heaven, they are forgiven.’"
+He also said, ‘When the _āmīn_ of those on the earth coincides with the _āmīn_ of those in the heaven, they are forgiven.’" {.unnumbered}

 Related by al-Bayhaqī (2/59); its _isnād_ is _ṣaḥīḥ_.